 - One-week insurance defense trial in the Central District of California

 - Defense of high profile litigation pending in seven forums relating to a company’s near US$1 billion restatement, resulting SEC accounting and financial reporting investigation, SOX complaint, and other related litigation

 - Defense of International Truck and Engine and other defendants in a US$260 million breach of contract action filed in state court, as well as related actions filed in various federal courts concerning patents at issue

-Ms. Hulshizer currently serves as Local Chair of the Chicago Environmental, Land & Resources Department, and as a member of the firm's Global Diversity Leadership Committee.
+Ms. Hulshizer currently serves as Local Chair of the Chicago Environmental, Land & Resources Department, and Vice Chair of the firm's Global Diversity Leadership Committee.
 In 2020, she was recognized by Profiles in Diversity Journal as one of their “Women Worth Watching in Leadership.”
 In October 2021, Ms. Hulshizer, along with a team of attorneys from Latham, was honored by the Bazelon Center for Mental Health Law for their pro bono federal impact class action case advocating for the education rights of disabled children in West Virginia.
-She is a frequent participant in various diversity initiatives, including the fall 2020 Equal Pay Initiative Summit in Chicago and the 2021 USC Gould School of Law’s Institute for Corporate Counsel.
+She is a frequent participant in various diversity initiatives, including the fall 2019 Equal Pay Initiative Summit in Chicago and the 2021 USC Gould School of Law’s Institute for Corporate Counsel.

 Ms. Hulshizer is also passionate about various child related initiatives, serving for over ten years on the board of The REACH Institute, a non-profit organization dedicated to developing methods for addressing the mental health needs of children.
 For over 12 years she has chaired the Chicago Do The Write Thing Program, an initiative of the National Campaign to Stop Violence aimed at middle school students.